joomla/coding-standards/README.md

 Joomla Coding Standards
 =======================

-This repository includes the [Joomla](http://developer.joomla.org) coding standard definition for [PHP Codesniffer](http://pear.php.net/PHP_CodeSniffer) modified for use with Composer.
+This repository includes the Joomla!
+Coding Standard definition for [PHP Codesniffer](http://pear.php.net/PHP_CodeSniffer) modified for use with Composer.

+While the original is based on PEAR, this version describes the same rules based on PSR1 and PSR-2.

 See Joomla coding standards documentation at [http://joomla.github.io/coding-standards/](http://joomla.github.io/coding-standards/)